MegApril/police-staffing-analysis/README.md

 - There should be clear plans and training taking place to ensure smooth transitions when leadership retires or is promoted.

-## Determining Agency Shift Relief Metric
+## Determining Agency Shift Relief Metrics
 Agency Shift Relief "shows the relationship between the maximum number of days that an officer can work and actually works[[2.]](#2)" It ensures the department has enough officers on hand to accomodate CFS 24 hours a day, time off, vacations, and other leave.

 Investigating [Seattle Police Department Positions](https://seattlepolicejobs.com/police-officer/), an entry level officer receives the following as part of their benefits package.